Will Facebook Ads Ever Rule the World?

 Facebook offers many advertising features on this platform and many businesses use these ads in different ways to boost their products and increase their visibility.
 In the future, most such features will be introduced by the social network, and brands will be quick to seize the opportunity.

-5. Evolution of Facebook as a search engine
+5. Evolution of Facebook as a Search Engine

 Facebook is trying hard to emerge as a search engine people can use to find businesses and jobs, essentially replacing Google.
-After the acquisition of wit.ai, it is already on its way to improve its voice search.
+After the acquisition of wit.ai, it is already on its way to improving its voice search.